hardikj2003/ETH-AVAX_Assessment/README.md

 # Metacrafters Project

 This repository contains the source code for the `MyContract` smart contract.
-The contract is written in Solidity version 0.8.0 and implements the `withdraw` function with require, assert, and revert statements, along with the `getContractBalance` function.
+It is a simple smart contract that integrates the functionality of the require(), assert(), and revert() error handlers.
+It provides a unified error handling mechanism for different conditions and scenarios.

 ## Prerequisites